farmando/kafka-example/README.md

 Design Pattern: Message Publisher (Publish-Subscribe)

-Description: The Message Publisher design pattern is a variation of the Publish-Subscribe pattern.
+The Message Publisher design pattern is a variation of the Publish-Subscribe pattern.
 It enables loose coupling between components that produce messages (publishers) and those that consume messages (subscribers).
 The pattern allows publishers to publish messages without having direct knowledge of their subscribers.
 Subscribers, in turn, register interest in specific message types and receive messages when they become available.